Purley Swimathon - 2018 FAQs

 When do I have to join by?

-We would like all Teams to return their entry forms to our Swimathon organiser, Nina Guha, by the 31st of October 2017.
+We would like returning Teams to return their entry forms to our Swimathon organiser, Nina Guha, by the 31st of October 2017.
+New Teams - please return your entry forms by the 30th of November 2017.
 Having entries on time does help us plan this event better.
 We have limited lanes available (Thursday = 18; Saturday = 36; Total = 54) which will be allocated on a ‘first-come-first-served-basis’.

 Are late entries allowed to join the Swimathon?

-If there are unfilled lanes after the 31st of October 2017, we would be happy to allow Teams to join us.
+If there are unfilled lanes after the 30th of November 2017, we would be happy to allow interested Teams to join us.